 Something as simple as that manifests what creator Tony Warren said about the appeal of Coronation Street for its audience.
 It is “something warm, something friendly and something familiar, and they return to it” (Other Worlds, pg.
 128).
 Aye, Tony, so they do.

 Following soon after that was Jim back in his cell, despondent.
 In comes Peter, whining for more booze please Jim, I did my part Jim, you owe me.
-Big Jim is not in the mood for it.
+Big Jim is so not in the mood for it.
 It looks like Peter will end up in hospital, at the receiving end of Jim’s fists.
 But no, not yet.

 Pairing up actors Charles Lawson and Chris Gascoyne is brilliant.
 I have had trouble with accepting Peter’s sudden and dramatic descent into the DTs.
 When he first was in prison, he showed no ill effects from alcohol withdrawal at all.
 Then all of a sudden, he looked he looked like he’d just crawled out of Reefer Madness.
 Was this written for him because he does drunk and disorderly and desperate so well?
 When he, and we, met The Landlord it all made sense.
-That’s why: a reason for Peter and Jim to interact was needed.
+That’s why: it gives a reason for Peter and Jim to interact.
 It worked.
 The two are absolutely fabulous together.